 Show the entire way to your destination

 One of the most exhausting though exciting parts of any journey is the trip itself.
 Whether you are flying, driving, or getting a train ride, you should take pictures along.
 An airport or a railway station can become a beautiful background for your travel photos.
 Just imagine all those planes, trains, and people with their sincere emotions of happiness, sadness, joy, and excitement captured on your smartphone camera.

 Where else can you find that?

-Adding such photos to your travel album, you’ll bring more soul to it.
+Adding such photos and videos to your travel photobook, you’ll bring more soul to it.

 Except for picturing the places of your departure and arrival, there are also lots of scenery to picture behind your train or car window.
 Don’t lose a chance to show them from a new perspective.

 The unusual architecture, lighting, and atmosphere of such places can work great in the photos made with your smartphone camera.

 A phone camera also gives endless opportunities for searching fresh angles and viewpoints to show the places we all know from a different and usually unexpected point of view.
 Experiment with low angle and top view shots, reflections, light flares, aperture, and whatnot.
 There’s so much room for creativity these days!